 Of course, not all minorities are immigrants and not all immigrants are minorities, but here’s another interesting statistic to put things even further into perspective.
 Minority owned businesses make up almost 15 percent of the 28 million businesses and employ more than 5.9 million workers in the country, according to CNBC.
 And yet these businesses often face difficulties while securing loans to grow their enterprises.

-Loans for Minority Owned Businesses and How to Apply
+Loans for Minority Owned Businesses

 Union Bank offers small business loans and lines of credit for minority entrepreneurs.
 Its Business Diversity Lending Program is aimed at assisting minority-owned businesses to qualify for the financing they need.